Arash Nemat

 Introduction

-Dr Arash Nemat is a cardiology specialist with microbiology and public health strong background.
-He is an academic member of Microbiology department at KUMS Afghanistan.
-He is a global enthusiast with an interest in public health, infectious diseases, and Cardiology.
-His work as an early career researcher has achieved 35+ publications in various journals, including The Lancet, Frontiers, Journal of Global Health and AJTMH among others.
+Arash Nemat is a cardiology specialist with microbiology and public health strong background.
+He is working for Department of Global Public Health at Karolinska Institutet, Sweden.
+He is a global enthusiast with an interest in public health and Cardiology.
+His work has achieved 45+ publications in various journals, including The Lancet, Frontiers, Journal of Global Health and AJTMH among others.

 Additional affiliations